 Do I need to bring my own supplies and materials (fabric, notions, etc)?

 If you’re starting the Sewing Fundamentals class, then you won’t need to bring anything on the first day of class.
-If you’re starting the Sewing Fundamentals 2 class, you’ll want to bring some fabric scraps and a button for your coffee cup cozy.
-If you’re starting the Intro to Garments class you’ll need to bring 1 yard of muslin.
-If you’re starting the Mending and Alterations class, you’ll want to bring a pair of pants, dress or a skirt in need of hemming.
-If you’re starting any of the other classes, please check the class description page for more info!
+If you’re starting any classes, please check the class description page for more info!

-I don’t have my own sewing machine and I like to hang out at the Make Den!
+I don’t have my own sewing machine or the tools I need for leather working and I like to hang out at the Make Den!
 Can I come and sew during non-class time?

 Aw, thanks, we like to hang out with you too!
 There are several options for booking studio space at The Make Den, including: